RohanBikram/CRUD-Practice/README.md

 # CRUD-Practice
-This is the simple practice code.
+This is the simple practice code for developing and using CRUD operation in the Web API.